kanbagoly/functional-pearls-in-scala/README.md

 ### known issues
 #### Pearl 1 - The smallest free number
-The array based solution in the book able to provide an _O(n)_ time complexity to create an array used by the algorithm.
+The array based solution in the book able to build an array with _O(n)_ time complexity.
-I could not find such way to create an array In Scala.
-I needed to chose between pure functional programming with increased time complexity or using mutation.
+I could not find such way to create it In Scala.
+I needed to choose between pure functional programming with increased time complexity or using mutation.
 I ended up using mutation to create the array:
 ```scala
 val array = Array.fill(n + 1)(false)